xan105/node-ffi/README.md

 Please note that `ffi-napi` and `koffi` are optional peer dependencies.<br />
 Install the one you wish to use yourself (or both 🙃).

-🤓 My personal recommendation ? give `koffi` a try you won't regret it 🚀 !

 API
 ===